gazzadi/HPC_assignement/Assignement2_CUDA/README.md

 ### Testing

-To test the correctness of the calculation running the code with this code, change the type of execution to check all the results with the fixed dataset: make EXT_CFLAGS="-DPOLYBENCH_TIME -DGPU -DCUSTOM -DPRINT" clean all run
+To test the correctness of the calculation running the code with this code, change the type of execution to check all the results with the fixed dataset: make EXT_CFLAGS="-DPOLYBENCH_TIME -DCUSTOM -DPRINT " clean all run We can also add -DTILING to use the tiling calculation.

 _The CUSTOM dataset run the code using this matrix:_